latentai/example-applications/detectors/cpp_inference/README.md

 make -j$(nproc)
 ```

-The generated binary will be placed in the *bin* folder with the name of **application**
-you can then run this binary(inference) giving the following inputs for 100 test iterations  (We recommend running at least 100 iterations if you are looking for accurate timing information):
+The generated binary will be placed in the *bin* folder with the name of **application**.
+This binary(inference) can be run giving the following inputs for 100 test iterations.
+We recommend running at least 100 iterations if you are looking for accurate timing information:

 ```
 path to binary               - bin/application